pebbe/crowdsourcing/INSTALL.md

 ```

 Copy `Makefile.cfg.example` to `Makefile.cfg`, and modify it to your
 needs.
 See the comments in the file.
+If you are running on Linux and
+want to build a static program, you probably don't need to change
+anything.

 Copy `config.go.example` to `config.go`, and modify it to your needs.
 See the comments in the file.
 At the moment, you only need to fix the